bombasticSlacks/Aspirant/Game/Hunter.md

 After inflicting an injury in melee, you can spend your reaction to intimidate an enemy with a converse skill test with difficulty equal to their RES.
 If you succeed, they surrender; otherwise, they take a -2 to all actions until your next turn.

 Some enemies are not intelligent enough or just refuse to surrender under any circumstances.

-#### Terrifying
-#TODOmigrate
-You get a +2 to all social tests to intimidate and scare people.
-You receive a -1 on all other social skill tests.

 #### Travel the Shadows
 #TODORedundant